 In each room, you want to start with the corner that’s furthest away from the entrance to that room.
 With the sage still smoking, gently swirl the smudge stick counter clockwise a few times in each corner.
 Start at the back corner and moving clockwise from corner to corner until all four have been smudged.
 When swirling at each corner, it’s helpful to visualize dull, stagnant energy like cobwebs being brushed away.

-When you’ve finished smudging the four corners, feel free to smudge any furniture or objects in the room to give them an extra deep clean.
+When you’ve finished cleansing the four corners, feel free to cleanse any furniture or objects in the room to give them an extra deep clean.
 For example, a chair that a sick person used all week might warrant some special attention.

 Some shamans will also blow over the top of the person’s head, or even into the same centers mentioned earlier: the belly, the chest and the forehead.
 Afterward, you can brush their aura with a feather, or simply blow the smoke away.

-When you’re finished with the smudge stick, set it down on your seashell or bowl of sand, letting it go out naturally.
-Avoid wetting the smudge stick, since that might make it harder to re-light later.
+When you’re finished with the herbal stick, set it down on your seashell or bowl of sand, letting it go out naturally.
+Avoid wetting the herbal stick, since that might make it harder to re-light later.